Curriculum Overview

 PE

-• Skill Development – Nurturing the fundamental and advanced skills to competently perform in a broad spectrum of sporting activities.
-We also place great emphasis on creating a safe space for our pupils, with the support of adults, to develop and apply their social communication, interaction and understanding skills.
+At KS3, all lessons focus on skill development, nurturing both fundamental and advanced skills to competently perform in a broad spectrum of sporting activities.
+We place great emphasis on creating a safe space for our students, with the support of adults, to develop and apply their social communication, interaction, and understanding skills.
+Additionally, we aim to increase students' understanding of the positive benefits of exercise and a balanced diet.
+Where viable, students are offered the opportunity to use their PE lessons to learn to swim.

 RE